somerandombaddeveloper/somerandombaddeveloper/README.md

-hi im somerandombaddeveloper and stuff so yea i maek dum gaems and stuff so you can see teh source coed on my repos and stuff.
+# hi
+## i make stuff
+you can see it below here so yeah